 Out of the blue, a good friend to the north called me and invited me to up for an extended visit.
 I would have never asked her, so I jumped at the opportunity.
 I had a lot to do before leaving and I was happy to focus on the work at hand.
-It was my first reprieve, a rainbow beyond my gloom.
+It was a rainbow beyond my gloom.

 Before my trip, I got a call from my adorable sister-in-law.
 She wanted to meet for lunch and I must admit, it was an effort to accept and break out of my past patterns of being withdrawn.
 Happily, I did go and we spent a delightful three hours at a little restaurant.

 Toward the end of our time, she asked me if I had checked into Social Security widow’s benefits.
 Her brother and my husband, had passed years ago and there wasn’t anything that came to me from his estate.
 Within a year, a second tragedy struck with the death of one of my two daughters from cancer.
 I hadn’t been the same since and closed the door on revisiting those difficult days.

 But my sister-in-law gave me hope, it would all come down to how long I was married in order to be eligible for the benefits.
 I was going to have to get the marriage license and divorce papers from my storage locker, a big job given all the boxes in there.

 I went to the storage locker, opened the door and it was more intimidating than I remembered, wall-to-wall boxes.
 Well you have to start somewhere, so I picked a box from the top and opened it.
 To my surprise, all the paperwork I need was in the first place I looked.
 Grateful!!
 Looking at the records, I was married for 10 years and 4 months.